 When leading through unprecedented times, innovative thinking and idea diversity, which requires input across all functions and levels in the organization, is needed to uncover new solutions.
 As there are no best practices when navigating through times of VUCA, facilitating collaboration among employees as a leader becomes all that more important as everyone is needed to find innovative solutions and quickly adjust to the changing reality.

 No matter your function in the organization, having a customer-centric focus on how external forces will impact the customer experience at the forefront of decisions being made is an essential component in leading in a VUCA world.
 Alok Ohrie, President and Managing Director of Dell Technologies, articulates this perfectly,

 “In today’s volatile environment and with challenges of digitalization, organizations can no longer hide behind their brands.
 There is a need for robust processes, common standards and clear ways of working across the companies.
 The end goal of all these is to consistently charm the customer.”

 In a complex and changing situation, leaders need to focus on the customer and have an understanding of the consequences of their decisions on the customer.
 To win in a VUCA world requires finding solutions to mitigate any negative consequences on the customer experience.

-The future holds both pitfalls and opportunities, and the true test of VUCA leadership is how you’re anticipating impending change and responding to it.
 In uncertain times like today, you may be left wondering, what can you do to develop your leadership skills to succeed in a VUCA world?
 The first would be to do a self-assessment of how ready you are to lead through uncertainty to identify gaps and determine what you need to learn and practice.
-From there, seek out highly relevant management and leadership training or one-on-one coaching to accelerate the development of your leadership skills and abilities so you are ready to take on the next challenge when it arises.
+From there, seek out a VUCA leadership development program such as management and leadership training or one-on-one coaching to accelerate the development of your leadership skills and abilities so you are ready to take on the next challenge when it arises.